Fall Festival 2024 ~ Day 1

 Six perfections The perfections of giving, moral discipline, patience, effort, mental stabilization, and wisdom.
 They are called `perfections’ because they are motivated by bodhichitta.
 See Joyful Path of Good Fortune and Meaningful to Behold.

 Six powers The five sense powers and the mental power.
 A sense power is an inner power located in the very centre of a sense organ that functions directly to produce a sense awareness.
 There are five sense powers, one for each type of sense awareness.
 A mental power is a mind that principally functions directly to produce the uncommon aspect of a mental awareness.
-See Understanding the Mind.
+See How to Understand the Mind.

 Six realms There are six realms of samsara.
 Listed in ascending order according to the type of karma that causes rebirth in them, they are the realms of the hell beings, hungry spirits, animals, human beings, demi-gods, and gods.
 The first three are lower realms or unhappy migrations, and the second three are higher realms or happy migrations.
 Although from the point of view of the karma that causes rebirth there, the god realm is the highest realm in samsara, the human realm is said to be the most fortunate realm because it provides the best conditions for attaining liberation and enlightenment.
 See Joyful Path of Good Fortune.